Vanderscycle/tutorials-papers/Scrapy/HowToGetData.md

 There are a few ways to get Tor to run on our network which requires the installations of several items and the [correct configuration](https://jarroba.com/anonymous-scraping-by-tor-network/).
 I ask you to please carefully follow the above tutorial until the scraping section as otherwise you will not be successful in hiding your IP.
 Also once configured I recommend that you follow bullet point 8 to 13 in this [github gist](https://gist.github.com/DusanMadar/8d11026b7ce0bce6a67f7dd87b999f6b)

 conveniently, Python already has a few modules for Tor integration.
+So in middlewares.py we will create a class to handle proxies.
 ```python
 from stem import Signal
 from stem.control import Controller